tfzhou/BINGObjectness/README.md

 * BINGMultiple.cpp - For reproducing the results of the original paper
 * BINGSingle.cpp - For users to use BING on a single image

-Also, I have written three matlab scripts to show how to use it in Matlab (Name Convention: Example\_ + function name ).
+Also, I have written three matlab scripts to show how to use them in Matlab (Name Convention: Example\_ + function name ).

-Note that the function __trainBING__ is a bit needless because __BINGMultiple__ and __BINGSingle__ will learn the models if they do not exists.
+Note that the function __trainBING__ is a bit needless because __BINGMultiple__ and __BINGSingle__ themselves will learn the models if they do not exists.

 You can run Example\_BINGMultiple.m to reproduce the results in the origin paper, and a script called __PerImgAll.m__ will be generated in your VOC2007 folder.
-You can use the script and __PlotsCVPR14.m__ to plot the Figure 3 in the paper.
+You can use the script as well as __PlotsCVPR14.m__ to plot the Figure 3 in the paper.

 I have tested the code in Ubuntu 12.04 64-bit (8G Memory) and Matlab R2013a,